 Visual Storytelling combines the narrative text of a story with creative elements to augment and enhance the traditional storytelling process.
 By design, it is a co-creative process resulting in an intimate, interpretive expressive technique.
 Visual Storytelling passes on the essence of who we are and utilizes both language and art.
 Stories are a prime vehicle for assessing and interpreting events, experiences, and concepts from minor moments of daily life to the grand nature of the human condition.
 It is an intrinsic and basic form of human communication.
 Our ancestors as far back as the cave man have been using visual stories to document and record experiences.
 Today, the visualization of our personal stories is an integral and essential part of the human experience.

-In this workshop, we will do the following:
+In the workshop, we do the following:

 – Work to define and refine the basic narrative structure of a story